ITZ Bund: Cyber attack on federal IT service providers

 Share post

-According to the BR and the Tagesschau, there were cyber attacks on three IT service providers of the ITZ Bund, which is responsible for 200 federal and state authorities, by the end of April.
-The attacks “very likely” leaked large amounts of e-mail communication and probably also personal data.
-Now the picture is clear as to why exactly the external service providers Materna, Init and adesso were attacked.
+According to BR and Tagesschau, by the end of April there were cyberattacks on three IT service providers of the ITZ Bund, which is responsible for 200 federal and state authorities.
+During the attacks, large amounts of email communication and probably personal data were leaked.
+Now the picture is becoming clear why exactly the external service providers Materna, Init and adesso were attacked.

 The federal IT service provider ITZ Bund (Information Technology Center Bund) has not published any official report on the cyber attacks to date.
 To the BR or the Tagesschau there is probably a message from the Federal Information Technology Center (ITZ Bund) from the end of April with a warning about the attacks.
 It describes the attacks, their scope and the loot.